The Basics: What is TripAdvisor.com?

 While TripAdvisor has encountered numerous criticisms and issues with their user-generated content and reviews, it is still considered an indispensable travel tool for research and planning.
+Getting a positive review of your business on TripAdvisor is a modern-day necessity for success.
 But, if you are a restaurant, hotel, or other business, you should acquaint yourself with the various issues surrounding TripAdvisor’s user-generated content platform in order to best protect your business’s’ reputation and livelihood.

 Defamation Law Fact: TripAdvisor Media Group includes over 20 popular travel brands, including Citymaps, CruiseCritic, SeatGuru, GateGuru, HouseTrip, HolidayWatchdog, FlipKey, and many more, so be aware that defamation removal may be commenced against any one of their subsidiaries.

 Let us help you explore your legal options and craft an effective strategy.Contact Minc Law

 Issues with TripAdvisor’s User-Generated Content